 - Heat a tablespoon of oil over medium heat.

 - Cook and stir the onions until they become transparent, add peppers, tomatoes, garlic and vinegar (or lime juice).
 Cook and stir for 30 seconds.

-- Add the okra, tomato sauce and ¾ cup of water and simmer covered over medium heat until they okra is tender, add water as it becomes necessary to maintain the same level of liquid.
+- Add the okra, tomato sauce and 1 cup of water and simmer covered over medium heat until they okra is tender, add water as it becomes necessary to maintain the same level of liquid.

 - Season with salt and pepper to taste and mix in cilantro.